muhdshaheel/KERALA-LOTTERY/README.md

 # KERALA-LOTTERY
-Prediction in next first winner
+Prediction in as kerala lottery winners